 The weight of the locomotive in working order is 87 tons and the tender weighs 65 tons.
 The locomotive is equipped with super-heaters.
 Originally built as Grand Trunk Railway #1795, it soon became Canadian National Railway #7470, Class 0-18-a.
 It was acquired in 1968 by Dwight Smith, and in 1974 joined the start-up Conway Scenic Railroad as #47.
 It was renumbered to #7470 in 1989.

-The engine will be out of service for the 2017 season while we perform a major, federally-mandated inspection and overhaul.
-The work will take place right here in our roundhouse with the aid of a specialized contractor.
-If you are interested in following the overhaul progress, we are posting photos to our Flickr account.
+The engine is out of service while we perform a major, federally-mandated inspection and overhaul.
+The work is taking place right here in our roundhouse with the aid of a specialized contractor.
+We are hoping to have her return to service in the Fall of 2018.

 #7470 is the very first locomotive that Conway Scenic owned and operated, and we know that it has a special place in the hearts of many who come to ride on our railroad.
 After completion of the required work, we expect to see it operating here for many years to come.